-With a view to providing a needs-based design and continuing to optimise our website, we use Google Analytics, a web analysis service provided by Google Inc.1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
-Google Inc. is part of the holding company Alphabet Inc., based in the USA.
+We use Google Analytics, a web analysis service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, and Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA, for the purposes of needs-based design and continual website optimisation.
+Google Inc. is part of the holding company Alphabet Inc. based in the USA.

-In this context, pseudonymised user profiles are created and small text files that are stored on your computer (“cookies”) are used.
+In this context, pseudonymised user profiles are created and small text files stored on your computer (“cookies”) are used.
 The information generated by cookies about your use of this website, such as

 is sent to Google servers in the USA and stored there.
 During this process, the IP address is truncated by activating IP anonymisation (“anonymiseIP”) on this website before it is transferred within the Member States of the European Union or other signatory states to the Agreement on the European Economic Area or Switzerland.
 Google does not associate the anonymised IP address transmitted by your browser through Google Analytics with any other data held by Google.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and truncated there.
 In these cases, we apply contractual guarantees to ensure that Google observes a sufficient level of data protection.